sariling-dwende/digitalgarden/src/site/notes/_events/The point of it all.md

 I used to deliberately direct my work towards obscurity and obfuscation.
 The purpose was to twist a writing piece, an idea, or a concept, towards abstraction that aims to be its metaphorical bulletproof towards any attempt of criticism.
 I purposefully abandoned clarity in writing.
 Eventually, I wrote a lot of things that abandoned the creation of meaning entirely, flipping the idea of writing on itself.
 My works were not used to communicate an idea.
 Ironically, it became a representation of my own inability to communicate clearly.

 During those days, any sense of honesty in my own self-awareness was absent.
 I believed I was writing new forms of expression in contemporary Filipino literature.
 My own delusion consumed every ounce of confidence I had under the weight of the responsibilities of being a writer.
-I was not writing truth but [[_thoughts/What I Learned in Therapy\|falsehoods of that are fueled by my own insecurities]].
+I was not writing truth but [[_thoughts/What I Learned in Therapy\|falsehoods that are fueled by my own insecurities]].

 I guess throughout those years, I was still trying to live up to an image of myself that I created, when I was emboldened by my dreams of becoming a poet.